Human Capital Formation

 The second major source of human capital formation is the Health sector.
 A person who is unwell will absolutely influence productivity.
 Few health-related investments are, providing clean and safe drinking water and therapeutic medicines, etc.

 An individual to get higher salaries, good jobs migrate from their native place to another place.
 In India, unemployment is the reason for rural-urban migration.
-Other skilled and qualified individual like doctors, engineers, migrate from one country to another in search of better opportunity.
+Other skilled and qualified individuals like doctors, engineers, migrate from one country to another in search of better opportunity.
 In both, the situation migration involves transportation cost, cost of living in the migrated place.
 The increased incomes in the new place exceed the values of migration; therefore, investment in migration is another source of human capital formation.

 Investment in Information- All the detailed information